Advanced search

 4.1 Therapeutic indications

-Melatonin 1mg/ml oral solution is indicated for the short-term treatment of jet-lag in adults.
+Melatonin 1mg/ml oral solution is indicated for:

 4.2 Posology and method of administration